Defensive Driver Courses & How They Help You Save On Car Insurance

 carInsurance icon

-Not all defensive driving courses are created equal.
-Each insurer has specific rules for eligibility.
+Each insurer has specific eligibility rules.
 Your course must be:

 • State-approved through your Department of Motor Vehicles (DMV)